 In 2012, the cold winter (high number of heating degree days) led to a small increase of gas oil consumption in these source categories 1A4a and 1A4b.
-Due to the further increase in the $CO_2$ levy by 1st January, 2016, again an increase in sales of gas oil was observed in 2015, which leads to a reduced apparent consumption of gas oil in 2016.
+Due to the further increase in the $CO_2$ levy by $1^{st}$ January, 2016, again an increase in sales of gas oil was observed in 2015, which leads to a reduced apparent consumption of gas oil in 2016.
 The same pattern can be observed again between 2017 and 2019, due to another increase in the $CO_2$ levy on January 1 in 2018.
+In 2020 gas oil consumption decreased again due to lower number of heating degree days.

-This shift in fuel mix is the reason for CO2 emissions from the use of gaseous and liquid fuels in category 1A4a and 1A4b being key categories regarding level and trend.
+This shift in fuel mix is the reason for $CO_2$ emissions from the use of gaseous and liquid fuels in category 1A4a and 1A4b being key categories regarding level and trend.

-Among other factors, the increase in consumption of harvested wood as fuel (as documented in the wood harvesting statistics of Liechtenstein, OE 2020b) contributes to the strong increase in biomass consumption since 1990.
+Among other factors, the increase in consumption of harvested wood as fuel (as documented in the wood harvesting statistics of Liechtenstein, OE 2021b) contributes to the strong increase in biomass consumption since 1990.